VirJenDB/2024-07-12-leipzig-viromics-workshop/_episodes/07_Project_2.md

 This pipeline automates the process, running Kraken2 and other tools as part of a streamlined workflow.

+after the completion of the pipeline execution, the nextflow_output folder will contain fastqc, multiqc, and pipeline_info folders.

 ---

 ### Install Docker Engine on Ubuntu if it is needed (Sudo privilege is required)